Images of quantum representations of mapping class groups and Dupont-Guichardet-Wigner quasi-homomorphisms: Abstract

 \section{Abstract}

-We consider a series of quasi-homomorphisms on mapping class groups extending previous work of Barge and Ghys \cite{BG} and of Gambaudo and Ghys \cite{GG}.
-These quasi-homomorphisms are pull-backs of the Dupont-Guichardet-Wigner quasi-homomorphisms on pseudo-unitary groups by quantum representations.
-Further we prove that the images of the mapping class groups by quantum representations are not isomorphic to higher rank lattices or else the kernels have a large number of normal generators.
-Eventually one uses these quasi-homomorphisms to show that the images of the mapping class groups have nontrivial 2-cohomology, at least for small levels.
+We prove that either the images of the mapping class groups by quantum representations are not isomorphic to higher rank lattices or else the kernels have a large number of normal generators.
+Further we show that the images of the mapping class groups have nontrivial 2-cohomology, at least for small levels.
+For this purpose we considered a series of quasi-homomorphisms on mapping class groups extending previous work of Barge and Ghys \cite{BG} and of Gambaudo and Ghys \cite{GG}.
+These quasi-homomorphisms are pull-backs of the Dupont-Guichardet-Wigner quasi-homomorphisms on pseudo-unitary groups along quantum representations.

 2000 MSC Classification: 57 M 50, 55 N 25, 19 C 09, 20 F 38.

 Keywords: Symplectic group, pseudo-unitary group, Dupont-Guichardet-Wigner cocycle, quasi-homomorphism, group homology, mapping class group, central extension, quantum representation.